How to Learn Sword Fighting: 3 Basic Strategies

 Train at your pace with your choice, of course.
 But always remember to pay respect to your teacher.
 It would be best if you are cautious while learning sword fighting.

-If you are a sportsperson and want to represent your school or country, fencing is an option.
+Fencing is an option if you are a sportsperson and want to represent your school or country.
 Fencing is similar to sword fighting and is internationally recognized.